-With quality, affordable housing, stability and self-reliance are actually obtainable not merely aspirational.
-Housing improves educational achievement, encourages responsible citizenship and becomes a wealth-building tool.
-Homeowners, compared to renters (of same age, income, race, etc.), are less likely to have substance abuse issues and more likely to attend church and join school PTA.
-The social impact of stable housing on children is significant; they’re less likely to be involved in a teen pregnancy or be on welfare or be idle at age 20, and more likely to graduate from college and be higher wage earners in adulthood.
+With quality, affordable housing, stability and self-reliance are obtainable, not merely aspirational.
+Housing improves educational achievement, encourages responsible citizenship, and becomes a wealth-building tool.
+Homeowners, compared to renters (of the same age, income, race, etc.), are less likely to have substance abuse issues and more likely to attend church and join school PTA.
+The social impact of stable housing on children is significant; they’re less likely to be involved in teen pregnancy, be on welfare, or be idle at age 20, and more likely to graduate from college and be higher wage earners in adulthood.
 (Source: Habitat for Humanity International)

 For more information about our community’s poverty rate, click here, or visit alabamapossible.org.